jenremgit/Applied-Data-Science-Capstone/README.md

-# My-Data-Science-Repo
+# Applied-Data-Science-Capstone-Repo
-My first repo for data science class
-More info to come
+This repo holds notebook and other files for the Applied Data Science Captsone project